canonical-websites/tutorials.ubuntu.com/tutorials/desktop/example-mir-desktop/example-mir-desktop.md

 }
 ```

-The `Keymap` utility handles setting the keymap, used like this it adds and uses a configuration option.
+The `Keymap` utility handles setting the keymap, used like this it detects the current keymap and a "keymap" configuration option in case the user wishes to override the default.
 (It can also be used to set a specific keymap on construction, or to change it dynamically while the shell is running.)

 The `CommandLineOption` utility does a number of things, adds a configuration option and calls its first argument with the configured value.
 To make this work nicely with an instance of egmde::Wallpaper the latter implements the function call operator to accept the wallpaper colour.